neurobin/php2html/README.md

 If you are a developer, you can consider contributing to this project by forking this repository and making changes for better and do a pull request, or sharing ideas and suggestions or finding bugs, anything at all, what you think will be beneficial for this project.

 If you aren't a developer, but still want to contribute, then you can support the contributing developers spiritually, by starring the repository and sharing ideas.
-If you want to be notified of the continuous development, you can add this in your watch list in github.
+If you want to be notified of the continuous development, you can add this in your watch list in Github.

-If you find any problems or bugs please open an issue at https://github.com/neurobin/php2html/issues
+If you find any problems or bugs please open an issue [here](https://github.com/neurobin/php2html/issues)